 A high priority for both the client and LaBella was that the solar array complied with the permit requirements and conditions of the new 94-c renewable energy generation siting process and minimized the impact of the facility on sensitive resources.
 This meant working diligently with New York State’s Office of Renewable Energy Siting (ORES), the project team, the town, and LaBella’s internal teams to navigate the law, siting requirements, and establish an efficient design.

 To capture the solar energy generation, four 34.5 kV mostly underground collector lines totaling 10.2 miles in length were routed to between the non-contiguous solar arrays.
 The lines bring power back to the planned substation location at the point of interconnection to the local distribution system.
-To minimize impact on town, county, and state roads, and classified streams and wetland complex crossings, the LaBella team evaluated various routing alignments and construction methodologies to select the least impactful layout for the collection system.
-The LaBella team directly contributed to refinement of the clients’ project production forecast, ancillary environmental, geotechnical, survey scoping, and coordination with state regulatory and municipal stakeholders.
+To minimize impact on town, county, and state roads as well as classified streams and wetland complex crossings, the LaBella team evaluated various routing alignments and construction methodologies to select the least impactful layout for the collection system.
+We directly contributed to refinement of the client’s project production forecast, ancillary environmental, geotechnical, survey scoping, and coordination with state regulatory and municipal stakeholders.

 The project compiled all of the design and environmental information into a large application package and submitted to ORES for siting permit review in July 2021.
 LaBella was a direct contributor and author for several sections and exhibits within that application package, which is publicly available at the corresponding municipalities, associated libraries, and online at EDF’s project website.
 The facility is expected to receive the Certificate for Siting of the project from ORES in late 2022 and to become operational in 2024.